malberda/Blog/index.md

 ### The benefits of bioinformatics
 Biometrics as a field allows us to gain a better understanding of the fundamental systems that make us who we are on a biological level.
 Even though it is a recent field, and even more recent for high processing power on individual machines, there is a great amount of potential to be found in it, and more applications are being found regularly.
 A specific example of a recent discovery is using deep learning to potentially use algorithms to provide an analysis of human blood samples using just a normal microscope, a camera, and a smartphone [2].
 The researchers were able to use a basic smartphone and determine the number of different types of blood cells, while a more complicated (and expensive) machine could do a lot more in the future.

 The systems they used for this were not designed for this specific type of activity and had to be modified heavily.
 In the future, with systems designed for detecting multiple small subjects in a larger image, the application of this could result in a blood test being far more accessible.
+A decent microscope and a better camera could lead to cell counts and other blood tests being doable at home or without necessarily having professional help.

 ## Summary
+In Summary, I believe firmly that this field has a great deal of potential in the coming years, especially with the ever growing access to powerful technology and access to the internet.
+The kinds of results coming from studies like the 'examination of blood samples' shows that there is potential for at-home tests to replace simple but expensive tests that might normally have to be done by a professional.
+In addition, The ability for scientists to analyze massive amounts of data has a great deal of potential for prediction of diseases using neural networks and deep learning.

  - [1] [National Institute of Health](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1122955/)